chazmaniandinkle/booth-manager/README.md

 - Creates a dedicated folder under the `BoothItems` directory.
 - Scrapes metadata (title, description, item ID, image URLs, etc.) from the Booth page.
 - Downloads images into an `images` subfolder.
-- Updates a central CSV database (`database.csv`) with the item metadata and local folder paths.
+- Stores metadata and relationships in a SQLite database using SQLAlchemy ORM.

 It also supports removing items from the database (with an option to delete their folders).